 The following overview shows all of the important files and directories applicable to the Checkmk Micro Core (CMC).

-All paths relate to the site’s home directory.
+All file paths relate to the site’s home directory.

 For example: if a site is named

-mysite, then all of the paths are derived from
+mysite, then all of its file paths are derived from

 1. Runtime data